Wesley J. Smith

 Wesley J. Smith (born 1949) is an American philosopher, lawyer, and writer.

-Notable philosophical views taken by Smith include criticism of animal rights, environmentalism, assisted suicide and utilitarianism.
+Notable philosophical views taken by Smith include criticism of animal rights, environmentalism, assisted suicide, and utilitarianism.
 He has authored or co-authored fourteen books.
 He has collaborated with consumer advocate Ralph Nader, and has been published in major news outlets.
 He is also well known for his blog, "Human Exceptionalism", hosted by National Review, which advances his theory of "human exceptionalism" and defends intrinsic human dignity.
 He is the host of the Humanize podcast. a Senior Fellow at the Discovery Institute's Center on Human Exceptionalism, a politically conservative, non-profit think tank.

 He is a consultant for the Patients Rights Council.

 Biography

 Smith practiced law in the San Fernando Valley from 1976–1985, at which time he left law practice to pursue other interests, particularly as a public policy advocate.
 His first book in 1987 was The Lawyer Book: A Nuts and Bolts Guide to Client Survival, introduced by consumer advocate Ralph Nader beginning a collaboration between the two men.
 Smith is a prolific author and a frequent contributor to National Review and The Weekly Standard.
 He closely followed the Terri Schiavo case in 2005, and wrote frequently on the topic.

 Smith is a frequent guest on radio and television talk shows, having appeared on national programs such as Good Morning America and Nightline, as well as internationally on BBC Radio 4.
 He has testified as an expert witness in front of federal and state legislative committees, and is an international public speaker, appearing throughout the United States, Canada, Australia, South Africa, and many countries in Europe.

-Smith is married to the syndicated Las Vegas Review-Journal White House correspondent Debra J. Saunders.
+Smith is married to the syndicated Las Vegas Review-Journal White House correspondent Debra Saunders.

 Views

 Animal rights

 Smith's 2010 book A Rat is a Pig is a Dog is a Boy is an anti-animal rights work which defends factory farming and human exceptionalism.
-Smith is one of the world's foremost apologists of "human exceptionalism," which he defends from a secular perspective.
+Smith is one of the world's foremost advocates of human exceptionalism, which he defends from a secular perspective.